Onelinerhub/onelinerhub/chrome-extension/how_to_play_sound.md

-# How to play sound in a chrome-extension
+# How to play sound
 Should be executed in [content script](https://developer.chrome.com/docs/extensions/mv3/content_scripts/), which is [specified in manifest.json](/chrome-extension/content_script).